MenakaGodakanda/GRC-Cybersecurity/Project_Description.md

 ### Compliance Check (`scripts/compliance_check.py`)

 #### 1. Imports
-- **yaml**: The script imports the `yaml` library, which is used to read and parse YAML configuration files.
-YAML is often used for configuration because of its human-readable format.
 - **pandas**: The script also imports `pandas`, which is used for data manipulation.
 In this script, `pandas` is used to read data from Excel files, perform compliance checks, and save the results back to an Excel file.

 #### 2. Function: load_config
-- **Purpose**: This function reads a YAML configuration file and returns its contents as a Python dictionary.
+- **Purpose**: This function reads a Excel configuration file and returns its contents as a Python dictionary.
 - **Parameters**:
-  - `file_path`: The path to the YAML configuration file.
+  - `file_path`: The path to the Excel configuration file.
 - **Functionality**:
   - The function opens the specified file in read mode.
   - `yaml.safe_load(file)`: This line parses the YAML file content and converts it into a Python dictionary.